Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 23.36.28 UTC
+- WIB: Jumat, 25 Juli 2025 00.31.29 UTC
-- WITA: Jumat, 25 Juli 2025 00.36.28 UTC
+- WITA: Jumat, 25 Juli 2025 01.31.29 UTC
-- WIT: Jumat, 25 Juli 2025 01.36.28 UTC
+- WIT: Jumat, 25 Juli 2025 02.31.29 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational